B-25 Mitchell, U.S. Medium Bomber

 The B-25 lacked armor and self-sealing tanks.

-The B-25G had a solid nose fitted with a 75mm M4 gun with 21 rounds and four .50 machine guns.
-It could carry 8 5" rockets under its wings.
+The B-25G had a solid nose fitted with a 75mm M4 gun with 21 rounds and two fixed 0.50 machine guns.
+It could carry 8 5" (127mm) rockets under its wings.
+It was generally field modified in the Southwest Pacific with the addition of two more fixed nose machine guns and four fixed machine guns in forward-firing blister packs.

 The 75mm gun on the G and H (and field-modified early models) was was a potent weapon, but it was heavy and had a slow rate of fire and a frightful recoil.
 Its use also required a steady attack dive that left the aircraft vulnerable to enemy defenses.
 It was understandably not popular with its crews.
 The gun was omitted in both versions of the definitive J model, perhaps because the introduction of 5" rocket armament made it superfluous.